nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Command Line Interface

-* It is a text-based interface where users input commands (in the form of text) to interact with the computer/program.
+* It is an interface where users input text commands to interact with the computer/program.

 #### Graphical User Interface

-* It is a form of interface where users can interact with apps/electrical devices through graphical icons and audio indicators.
+* It is an interface where users can interact with apps/electrical devices through graphical icons and audio indicators.

 #### Jar file

-* It is a way to package multiple Java class files and associated resources(text, images etc.) into one file.
+* It is typically used to deploy(run) an application.
-* It is also typically used to deploy(run) an entire application.
+* For our app, it is the file used to launch the application.

 #### Parameters

-* It is a special kind of variable used in a function to refer to data provided.
+* It is a variable used in a command to refer to data provided.
-* In this case, it refers to the different fields you are providing to each person or module you want to add to the app, for example, name, phone number and module code for a person.
+* For our app, it refers to the different data fields in command.
+For example `NAME` in `n/NAME` is a parameter which is to be replaced by a value.

 #### Alphanumeric